-Whilst many emerging technologies are rooted in chemical innovation, as discussed in the previous article it is clear that chemical research and development can itself benefit from the technological advances of other industries.
-Futuristic technologies such as 3D printing and artificial intelligence (AI) are capable of advancing the chemical industry in ways which, until even a few years ago, did not appear to be possible.
-In fact, the acceleration of chemical research capabilities and the subsequent learning and innovation possible through the use of these smart technologies may be central to the continued development of this core industry.
+Whilst many emerging technologies are rooted in chemical innovation, it is clear that chemical research and development can itself benefit from the technological advances of other industries.
+Revolutionary technologies such as 3D printing and artificial intelligence (AI) are capable of advancing the chemical industry in ways in which, until even a few years ago, did not appear to be possible.
+In fact, the acceleration of chemical research capabilities and the subsequent learning and innovation possible through the use of these smart technologies is currently playing a fundamental role in the global response to the coronavirus (covid-19) outbreak, and will likely be central to the continued development of this core industry.

 Printing the Future

-3D printing can also be used to reduce costs across chemical supply chains, saving a significant amount of raw materials and with the capability to create replacement parts on site in chemical plants to reduce wait times.
-Although not currently transferable to large scale production, the use of 3D printing in this capacity only looks set to increase, lowering costs and improving operational efficiency for the chemical industry as a whole.
+In other areas, 3D printing can be utilised to reduce costs across chemical supply chains, saving a significant amount of raw materials and with the capability to create replacement parts on site in chemical plants to reduce wait times.
+The use of 3D printing in this capacity therefore only looks set to increase, lowering costs and improving operational efficiency for the chemical industry as a whole.